agstermaister/DCW4/README.md

 features <- read.table("features.txt", sep = "\t")
 ```

-Read training and test datasets first chnaging the directory to test sub-folder then from the test folder
+Read training and test datasets first changing the directory to test sub-folder then from the test folder

 ```{r}
 current_dir <- getwd()